AlexFletcher/Barretts/README.txt

 computational framework that bridges across the subcellular, cellular and tissue scales within a single, generic modelling framework.

-We employ a multi-scale modelling framework comprising up to three interlinked modules: a model of cellular behaviour (e.g. progress through the cell cycle); a model of the movement and mechanical interaction between cells (e.g. a vertex model); and a model of the transport of key signalling
+We employ a multiscale modelling framework comprising up to three interlinked modules: a model of cellular behaviour (e.g. progress through the cell cycle); a model of the movement and mechanical interaction between cells (e.g. a vertex model); and a model of the transport of key signalling